 - Clients with reduced or hindered fine motor skills.

-Reductions on the purchase price
+Offers on purchase price

 for vehicles of the reference month, with the opportunity of financing the car’s fittings, provided they do not exceed 70% of the sale price of the car.